ethereum/EIPs/EIPS/eip-versioning-scheme-for-eips.md

   TODO: Remove this comment before submitting
 -->

-This EIP introduces a versioning scheme for [Standards Track](https://eips.ethereum.org/EIPS/eip-1#eip-types) EIPs by applying [Semantic Versioning](https://semver.org/) to the EIP's Specification section once its status has changed from `Draft` to `Review`.
+This EIP introduces a versioning scheme for [Standards Track](https://eips.ethereum.org/EIPS/eip-1#eip-types) EIPs by applying [Semantic Versioning](https://semver.org/) based on changes made to the EIP's Specification section once its status has changed from `Draft` to `Review`.

 ## Motivation